pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - There is a new implementation of Rewrite tools.
 - There is a new tool: The Document Browser, which allows the visualization of Microdown (Markdown compatible) documents placed on the web or locally.
 - Calypso (the System Browser) has incorporated some interesting mini tools: package dependency and baseline visualization.
-- We have introduced new and improved Inspectors, notably for AST/Blocks/IR, among others."
+- We have introduced new and improved Inspectors, notably for AST/Blocks/IR, among others.
 - All versions of NewTools, Spec, Roassal and Microdown have been updated with a lot of bug fixes.

 ### System